Starting from AlanKaysDefinitionOfObjectOriented

 .
 The only other primitives would be functor

 objects.
-A functor object outputs a result, given an input and may or may not contain state.
-See ObjectOrientedDiscussion
+A functor object is for giving a result, given an input, and may or may not contain state. --MarkJanssen

 Isn't this simply the OO model used in, say, C++ and Java?